Why You Emotionally Overreact & How to Stop It

 Yes, I know – this is a tough one to swallow, especially if you are super sensitive.

-Sensitive people – at the beginning of their journey – will have a tendency to feel (and be) victimized and as a result, will be inclined to point the finger and blame others for how they are feeling.
+Sensitive people – at the beginning of their journey – will have a tendency to feel (and be) victimized by their emotional sensitivity and as a result, will be inclined to point the finger and blame others for how they are feeling.